crashoverride777/swifty-receipt-validator/README.md

 - v2.0.1

-Completion handler returns on main queue
+Completion handler now returns on main queue so you dont have to do it your self in the closure.
-Cleanup

 - v2.0